SirHamburger/ArtifactOfDoom/README.md

 (1 + (50 - 7 * 5) / (7 * 5))^1.5=1.7
 So you'll have a 100% chance to loose one item and 70% chance to loose another.

 After you lost an item you'll get a short buff that prevents you from loosing another one.
-The length of that buff depends on the difficulty and can also be configured.
-With the config entitys "timeAfterHitToNotLoose".
+The length of that buff depends on the difficulty and can also be configured with the config entitys "timeAfterHitToNotLoose".

+In the settings you can specify for each character how many items he'll get if he kills enough enemys and if he has an additional multiplier to the buff after loosing an item.
+The default settings are that every meele char has a 4 times longer buff and Artificer get double as many items if he kills enough enemies.

+I'm not sure if the buff and the character specific settings make the game too easy.
+So if you think so just change the settings or tell me what the perfect settings are.

 ## UI
 On the left side there are the symbols of the gained items. ***These are only the items which you obtained by the mod.*** On the right side there are all lost items.
-The UI is resets every stage.
+The UI resets every stage.

 ## I've an issue:
 Please add an issue to my github repository: